 Whenever we meet people, we get two questions.
 First and most important: What exactly do we do?
 The second question is more fun: What is an Oghma?

 First, what is it we do?
 An overly simplified answer would be we publish, design, and market authors and their books, but the actual answer is much more complex.

-Above all other things, Oghma is about creativity.
-We are purveyors of imagination and inspiration.
-Of culture.
-We are writers, musicians, photographers, designers, painters, poets — the small portion of the population that turns our collective human experience into things that can be perceived by the senses, rather than just the brain.
-So we are artists, first and foremost.
-And yes, sometimes we’re even starving.
-But there’s far more to it than that.
+Above all, Oghma is about creativity.
+We are purveyors of imagination and inspiration and culture.
+We are writers, musicians, photographers, designers, painters, poets — the small portion of the population that turns our collective human experience into things that can be perceived by all the senses.
+First and foremost, we are artists.

 Oghma is here to level the playing field, using our talents and skills, our network and platform, to give every artist a fair shot at living the dream.
 It doesn’t matter if you’re famous and well-established or unknown and seeking your first opportunity to gain notice in the wider world.
 We’re ready to roll up our sleeves and help out.
 Whether you are seeking a contract or prefer to blaze your own path, we’re here to assist you in reaching your artistic goals.

 If you wondering the answer to the second question, where did the name Oghma come from?
 Oghma is the Celtic god of communication, writing, and eloquence.